 Ensemble Theatre uses dynamic pricing.
 Much like an airline, this means ticket prices are based on demand.
 Adult tickets start from $35, but as dates get closer and seats become scarcer, prices may increase $5-$15 more per ticket.
 For the best possible single ticket prices, we strongly suggest purchasing as far in advance as possible.

-Children’s tickets (ages 12 and under) are always $25 regardless of when you purchase or for which date; sensory-friendly performances are pay-what-you-can but require a completed form.
+Children’s tickets (ages 12 and under) are always $24 regardless of when you purchase or for which date.

 Can I return my tickets?

 Single ticket purchases are final sale and non-refundable.
 If for some reason you cannot attend a show you purchased tickets for, you can reschedule for a different date of the show for a fee, but not for a different show’s run.